ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 microstack (beta) rocky from Canonical✓ installed
 ```

-Note that at the time of writing this tutorial, the installed version of OpenStack was Rocky.
+Note: At the time of writing this tutorial, the installed version of OpenStack was Rocky.

 TODO:
 ```